 Running multiple agents across hosts

 For horizontal scaling across machines, put a TCP load balancer (HAProxy, nginx stream module, or a cloud LB) in front of the agent pool.
-Your application sends to the load balancer’s address:PostgreSQL and PgBouncer
+Point your application at the load balancer with NIGHTOWL_INGEST_URI — the host:port your app transmits telemetry to:

 Sizing math